arasosman/Despatch/README.md

 test indcluded PhpCS, PhpMD and PhpUnit
 I plan to add more detailed tests about import operations in a more comfortable time.

+###Command

+#### php artisan sync:order

+    It pulls the order list from the market api and writes it to the queue for later processing.
+    If the request does not come in a single list, other pages are also queued.

+#### php artisan request_queue:work

+    triggers two jobs to process the queue
+    It takes the order id from the queue and get order data from service and imports it to the database together with its relations.